top of page

 The fantastic countryside and coastline of the South West of England is a magnet for tourism, with hospitality and tourism-based businesses contributing hugely to the region’s success.

-Empica saw the hotels, hospitality and tourism businesses that we were proud to call our clients closing their doors – some never to return.
-Recovery in the sector is not yet complete but we are pleased to be supporting the sector on the great climb back.
+Empica saw the tourism and hospitality sector we were proud to call our clients closing their doors – some never to return.
+Recovery in the sector is not yet complete but we are pleased to be supporting the sector on the great climb back through our PR services.

 Pre-pandemic leaflet drops or special promotions might have brought rewards where now customers need greater re-assurance and may need to be approached online and with different messaging.